But were these objects, such as the new and unknown quasars, physically related interacting and close to a galaxy?

 Preface to Atlas of Peculiar Galaxies, Astrophysical Journal Supplement Number 123, Volume 14, November 1966, University of Chicago Press | Astronomical League

 Arp suggested that perhaps these structures had an intrinsic blueshift or redshift that changes.
 Astronomical object starts with new energy level and this transforms over time.
-For example when matter is ejected from quasars they have no mass, the mass of new quasar ejected protons and electrons changes with time, as this matter changes their redshift or blueshift naturally (intrinsic redshift) has to change.
+For example when new matter is ejected from quasars they have very little or virtually no mass, the mass of new quasar ejected protons and electrons changes with time, as this matter changes their redshift or blueshift naturally (intrinsic redshift) has to change.

 The Atlas of Peculiar Galaxies is a catalog of peculiar galaxies produced by Halton Arp in 1966.
 A total of 338 galaxies are presented in the atlas, which was originally published in 1966 by the California Institute of Technology.
 The primary goal of the catalog was to present photographs of examples of the different kinds of peculiar structures found among galaxies...